 A light-coverage longwear foundation is often the most versatile because you can add layers to get fuller coverage when necessary.

-In the past, nearly all longwear foundations had a matte finish because they were targeted mainly to oily skin.
+In the past, nearly all longwear foundation formulas had a matte finish because they were targeted mainly to oily skin.
 A matte finish means the foundation has no shine, so it counteracts the shine from the skin’s natural oils.
 Some users find that matte-finish foundation can look a little too flat on the skin, though, particularly if you have normal or dry skin.

 If you’re purchasing a liquid longwear foundation, take a moment to consider the packaging.
-Most liquid foundations come in a bottle, but only some formulas offer a pump dispenser, which makes it much easier to get out the precise amount of foundation you need.
+Most liquid foundation comes in a bottle, but only some formulas offer a pump dispenser, which makes it much easier to get out the precise amount of foundation you need.
 If the bottle doesn’t have a pump, you have to pour out the foundation, which often comes out quickly and can lead to a mess and wasting product.

 Many longwear foundation formulas are cruelty-free.
 You can even find some vegan options.